jacckmark/data_structures_and_algorithms/01-big_O/big_O.md

 4. Big O can have 3 types of cases:

-- best case(Ω omega letter) - when looking for element in array, which is 7 elements long, the first element you checked,
+- best case(Ω omega letter) - when looking for element in array, which is 7 elements long, the first element you checked is the searched element,
-- average case(Θ theta letter) - when looking for element in array, which is 7 elements long, the fourth element you checked,
+- average case(Θ theta letter) - when looking for element in array, which is 7 elements long, the fourth element you checked is the searched element,
-- worst case(Ο omicron letter) - when looking for element in array, which is 7 elements long, the seventh element you checked,
+- worst case(Ο omicron letter) - when looking for element in array, which is 7 elements long, the seventh element you checked is the searched element,

 5. O notation - shows us the Big O notation.
 Written as O(n) or O($n^2$) or similar.

-6. There are 4 most popular O notations that we can "meet in the wild":
+6. There are 4 most popular O notations that we can meet:

 - O(1) - sometimes called "constant".
 When there is only one operation needed to reach the goal,
 - O($log{n}$) - sometimes called "divide and conquer".
 Amount of operations correlates to number of items or passed parameter.
 Is the second most performant O,
 - O(n) - sometimes called "proportional".
-When the amount of operations is dependent either upon the parameter passed to function or array length or something different,
+When the amount of operations is dependent either upon the parameter passed to function, or array length, or something different,
 - O($n^2$) - sometimes called "loop within loop".
 When the amount of operations is dependent upon not only parameter passed into the function (or array length), but also number of nested loops,

 7. O(n) example: